ARTISTRY FROM THE PAST

 Schiaparelli

 Elsa Schiaparelli was an Italian aristocrat who moved to Paris in the 1920s.
 She worked with the famous fashion designer, Paul Poiret, who introduced her to the world of couture.
 In 1927, Schiaparelli went on to establish her first couture house.
-Schiaparelli was friendly with Surrealist artist, Salvador Dali and her line was considered the main competitor of her contemporary, Coco Chanel.
+Schiaparelli was friendly with Surrealist artist, Salvador Dali and her line was considered the main competitor of her contemporary, Gabrielle Chanel.
 Schiaparelli’s fashion and jewelry had whimsical themes that featured flowers, bugs, and non-conventional styles such as a hat in the shape of a shoe.
-In 1932, she was the first woman to grace the cover of Time magazine.
+In 1932, she graced the cover of TIME magazine.
 She moved to New York from 1941-1945 during World War II.
-Schiaparelli closed her house in 1954 and passed away in 1973.
+She passed away in 1973.
 The house reopened in 2012, with Christian Lacroix designing an haute couture collection for it in 2013.
 In 2019, designer Daniel Roseberry became artistic director and continues to lead the brand in an edgy surrealist style that is true to its roots.

 Schreiner NY

-Schreiner NY was founded by Henry Schreiner in 1951.
+The Schreiner Jewelry Company was founded by Henry Schreiner in 1932.
 Schreiner began his career by creating jewelry for the houses of Norell and Christian Dior before founding his own brand.
 Schreiner is best known for his glass work done on necklaces, pins, and earrings.
 One of his signature pieces includes the ruffle brooch, which has triangular-shaped glass overlapping in a starburst pattern from a signature central stone.
 Schreiner was known for his eccentric designs and high-quality craftsmanship, making his eye-catching unique pieces favorite for vintage costume jewelry collectors.

 Stanley Hagler